30+ Basic Homestead Skills You Need to Learn

 Amy Fewell’s book The Homesteader’s Herbal Companion: The Ultimate Guide to Growing, Preserving, and Using Herbs outlines how to use medicinal herbs all over your homestead so you don’t have to do any guesswork on your herbal remedies.

-6. Budgeting & Frugal Living
+7. Budgeting & Frugal Living

 Frugal living isn’t limited to homesteaders, but it is vital to living a homestead lifestyle.
 Be conscious of your spending habits and make sure that everything you spend money on serves a valuable purpose.

-- Start out by creating a budget.
+- Start by creating a budget.
 Make sure that you set realistic numbers so that you don’t get discouraged as soon as you start.
 You will want this budget to work for you, not set you up to fail.

 - Implement a cash envelope system for your monthly spending categories.
 This will help you avoid frivolous spending and overdraft fees.